-- Subj: ORDER CONVENING THE FY-20 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - d.
+- (2) Subspecialty requirements.
+Officers who have successfully applied subspecialty expertise in a follow-on tour (Religious and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration. - (3) FMF Qualification Designator.
+Favorable consideration should be given to those assigned to FMF tours and have been awarded the FMF Qualification Designator (AQD 55F). - (4) CHC Communities of Interest.
+Officers who have been appointed to lead a CHC COI should be given favorable consideration. - d.
 Fitness Reports.
-When officers serve with the Marine Corps, Coast Guard, Merchant Marines, or in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system, special attention must be taken in reviewing those officers' records. - e.
+Take special care when reviewing fitness reports written by officers of the Marine Corps, Coast Guard, Merchant Marines, or commanders in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system. - e.
 Navy Reserve Officers Recalled to Active Duty.
 The CHC Community is a mix of direct accessions and indefinite recalls.
 Navy Reserve officers who have been recalled to active duty will have fewer active-duty fitness reports than their continuous active-duty peers.
 Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
 A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record. - f.
 Officers who have a successful track record of sustained superior performance and an increasing scope of responsibilities in leadership, supervision, and/or staff assignments indicate potential to succeed at the level of commander. - g.
 Additional valuable achievements.
 The board shall give favorable consideration to those officers who have demonstrated superior supervisory performance in deployed, overseas, or joint assignments.
-The board shall give favorable consideration to those officers who have completed JPME, and/or resident degrees from the Naval War College or equivalent Service institutions.
+The board shall give favorable consideration to those officers who have completed JPME.

-10. Civil Engineer Corps (CEC) Community Considerations.
+10 Civil Engineer Corps (CEC) Community Considerations